prechelt/ojs-rqcplugin/README.md

   This step is optional for the editors.
-  Depending on how RQC is configured for that journal, the given editor may then be redirected to RQC to perform (or not) a grading rightaway.
+  Depending on how RQC is configured for that journal, the given editor may then be redirected to RQC to perform (or not) a grading right away.
 - The plugin will also intercept the acceptance-decision-making event and send the decision and reviewing data for that submission to RQC then.
-- Should the RQC service be unavailable when data is submitted automatically at decision time, the request will be stored and will be repeated once a day for several days until it goes through.
+- Should the RQC service be unavailable when data is submitted automatically at decision time, the request will be stored and will be repeated once a day for several days until it goes through (not yet implemented).

 ## How to use it: Installation

 Target audience: OJS system administrators.

-- The RQC plugin requires PHP 8.
+- The RQC plugin requires PHP 7 and OJS 3.3.
 - In `config.inc.php`, set `scheduled_tasks = On`.
 - Make sure there is an entry in your OJS server's crontab (see "Scheduled Tasks" in the OJS `docs/README`) and that it includes